talon-one/talon_one.rb/docs/IntegrationApi.md

 Delete coupon reservations

-Remove all passed customer profiles reservation from this coupon.
+Remove all the coupon reservations from the provided customer profile integration IDs and the provided coupon code.

 ### Example